dbogo/Geofence/README.md

 ```
 The setup script downloads and installs the dependencies.
 The script may ask for the root password at one point.

+## Documentation
+**Note: the documentation is still incomplete and is a work in progress. code coverage will improve over time.**

+Documentation is included and updated on every build so it's always up-to-date.
+The documentation is generated with [Doxygen](www.doxygen.org/
+).
+The Doxyfile is also included you are interested in generating it yourself of changing the configuration.
+To view the documentation open index.html under Documentaion/html in a web browser.

 ## Hardware Setup

 1. If the GPS is intended to be connected to the Pixhawk, proceed to step 2.
-Else, Connect the GPS to the Raspberry Pi as shown [here](http://blog.whatgeek.com.pt/2015/03/connect-a-gps-to-the-raspberry-pi/).
+Else, connect the GPS to the RaspberryPi as shown [here](http://blog.whatgeek.com.pt/2015/03/connect-a-gps-to-the-raspberry-pi/).
 In general, the TX and RX pins of the GPS should be connected to the pairing RX,TX pins of the UART interface on the RaspberryPi's GPIO array (RX to TX and vice versa). ***Always*** connect the Ground (GND) first.
 Note that GPS modules differ in operating voltage.
-Check the manufacturer of your GPS to make sure what is the operating voltage (Commonly 3.3 or 5 Volts).
+Check the manufacturer of your GPS to make sure what is the operating voltage (commonly 3.3 or 5 Volts).
 A voltage regulator may be needed.
 2. Connect the USB to FTDI cable to Pixhawks Telem2 according to this table:

 | TELEM2  | FTDI |